ditrit/workflows/README.md

 # workflows

-This is a very first implementation for TOSCA 1.1 explicite workflows.
+This is a very first implementation for TOSCA 1.1 explicit workflows.

 The purpose is to implement TOSCA declarative workflows defined at node type and relationship type level as described in the OASIS normative document
 [TOSCA Simple Profile in YAML Version 1.1](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/TOSCA-Simple-Profile-YAML-v1.1.pdf).